galperins4/tbw/README.md

 Important! - pay_addresses and keep keys should match in config.json.
 DO NOT delete the reserve key as it is required.
 All other's can be deleted or more added

-As the sxript leverages @FaustBrians ARK please python client, python 3.6+ is required.
-In addition it is rexommended to run tbis alongside a ark/kapu reiay node as inital api calls are made to localhost.
+As the script leverages @FaustBrians ARK python client, python 3.6+ is required.
+In addition it is recommended to run this alongside an ark/kapu reiay node as inital api calls are made to localhost.

 ## To Do